Education in the UK

 Postgraduate Degrees in UK encompass three kinds:

-A research course is if you intend to take up research in a certain area.
-Here, you would be able to take up research under the guidance of a course mentor.
+A research course is a thesis-based study in a selected area where you want to pursue your research under the guidance of a course mentor or supervisor.

 Student VISA for the UK